8 Best Seafood Restaurants in Rochester, NY 2026

 The seafood menu consists of classics that are superbly executed.
 You can start with oysters on the half shell or a shrimp cocktail, but if you are feeling whimsical you can also try their crab & lobster fondue with parmigiano reggiano cheese and toasted pita chips which is to die for.

-The options for the main course include the obligatory red snapper and black grouper, but you can also choose one from their various surf’n’turf options that combine seafood with a steak.
+The options for the main course include rotating fresh fish preparations, but you can also choose one from their various surf’n’turf options that combine seafood with a steak.
 Their steaks are amazing too so you won’t regret it!

 Bernard’s Grove